Johan E. Gustafsson

 Philosophical Studies, forthcoming

 According to Act Consequentialism, an act is right if and only if its outcome is at least as good as the outcome of every alternative to that act.
 Here, the alternatives to an act are typically taken to be the other, maximally specific acts that can be performed in the situation.
 This paper defends a rival, binary form of Act Consequentialism, where an act is right if and only if its outcome is at least as good as the outcome of not performing that act.
+Note: See ‘Bentham’s Binary Form of Maximizing Utilitarianism’ for an interpretation of Jeremy Bentham along these lines.

-Ex-Ante Pareto and the Opaque-Identity Puzzle
+Ex Ante Pareto and the Opaque-Identity Puzzle

 with Kacper Kowalczyk